Melclic/intersectomics/README.md

 ### Turning the results to a graph

+#### Ignoring the anti-correlation

+The goal of the analysis is to find collection of genes that behave similarly,

 To be able to combine the different omics layers, we need to convert each data to a non-parametric space.
 In other words, we need to find a way to remove the "memory" of the measuring process of each data type.
 To that end we perform a